zzxx-husky/coll/README.md

 `coll` is not designed for functional programming (FP is typically composed of pure functions and avoids shared state, mutable data and side-effects).

+`coll` also supports `parallel` operator for parallel pipeline processing with the help of [ZAF](https://github.com/zzxx-husky/zaf).

-# Explain Function Nesting by Short Examples
+# Explain Coll in Short

 1. A sink operator triggers the construction of an execution object that wraps the logics of all the operators in the pipeline (for lazy evaluation).
 2. The logic of the child operator is typically *nested* inside the logic of the parent operator.
 3. The execution starts from the source operator(s), where the data are actively pushed by the parent operator to the child operator.
-4. With function inlining, we expect that *coll operator* and *lambda call* would be optimized out by the compiler.
+4. With function inlining, we expect the logics of the *coll operators* (i.e., *lambda calls*) are well inlined by the compiler.

 ```c++
 /* Count the occurrence of character in HelloWorld */                                                                                 auto counts = []() {